leahvelleman/fsmcontainers/README.md

 "b"
 ```

+## Construction

-The library requires Pynini, and FstMappings can be constructed directly from Pynini transducers, as well as from dictionaries or from
+FstMappings can be constructed directly from Pynini transducers, as well as from dictionaries or from
 any combination of arguments that can be passed to the `dict()` constructor.

 ```python